ash-project/ash/documentation/topics/actions/update-actions.md

 ## Fully Atomic updates

 Atomic updates are a special case of update actions that can be done completely atomically.
 If your update action can't be done atomically, you will get an error unless you have set `require_atomic? false`.
-This is to encourage you to opt for atomic updates whereever reasonable.
+This is to encourage you to opt for atomic updates wherever reasonable.
 Not all actions can reasonably be made atomic, and not all non-atomic actions are problematic for concurrency.
 The goal is only to make sure that you are aware and have considered the implications.

 > ### What does atomic mean? {: .info}
 >